Please Click the option below to find out more about:

 Baptism (often called a Christening) is a sign and symbol of the beginning of a life-long journey of faith.

 Baptism happens within a main Sunday service and is an opportunity for parents to thank God for the life of their child and to make promises on their behalf that they will bring their child up in the Christian faith.
 Godparents also make these promises and the church promises to welcome the child into the church family and to pray for the family.

 These promises shouldn’t be made lightly and we ask everyone who is considering having their child baptised to be involved in three preparation evenings where there will be an opportunity to ask questions, find out more about what baptism involves and meet the clergy person who will be baptising your child.

-After the preparation evenings, some parents decide not to have their child baptised and want to simply have a chance to thank God for the birth or adoption of their child and to pray for them without the commitment of the promises a baptism asks for.
+After the preparation evenings, some parents decide not to have their child baptised and want to simply have a chance to thank God for their birth or adoption and to pray for them without the commitment of the promises a baptism asks for.
 This is called a ‘Thanksgiving’ and also happens in a Sunday service.